The Jesuit Bukidnon Mission District

 - Total requirement for SY 2020-21: $16,075

-The mission parishes have about 65 multi-purpose chapels on the Bukidnon highlands.
+The mission parishes reach out to the Bukidnon highlands through 65 multi-purpose chapels.
 They also serve as literacy and catechism centers.
 Many are in dire need of repair.
-Renovations run about P25K each, while a new chapel of low-cost materials or expansion of existing structures cost about P50K.
+New chapels, rebuilding of deteriorating structures or expansion to accommodate more mass attendees cost about P50K each.

 Financial aid is requested for the administrative, kitchen and maintenance personnel at the Malaybalay JRH, who have been severely affected by the significant reduction of retreat activities brought about by the pandemic.

 We are grateful for the generosity of the Mary the Queen Parish of Greenhills in San Juan, MM.
 Their ardent support of the mission has made possible the continued funding of scholarships for the mission high schools as well as the construction and repair of school infrastructures.